lexik/LexikWorkflowBundle/README.md

 Model object
 ------------

-The workflow handle some "model" objects.
+The workflow handles "model" objects.
 A "model" object is basically an instance of `Lexik\Bundle\WorkflowBundle\Model\ModelInterface`.
-This interface provide 2 methods:
+This interface provides 2 methods:

-* `getWorkflowIdentifier()` returns an unique identifier used to store model state in the database.
+* `getWorkflowIdentifier()` returns an unique identifier used to store a model state in the database ;
 * `getWorkflowData()` returns an array of data to store with a model state.

 Here's an example of a `PostModel` class we could use in the `post_publication` process: